0-1 product building of a product for car showrooms

 We discovered that fragmentation in both the customer buying experience and the salesperson’s sales workflow caused gaps in customer experience and lost sales opportunities.

-From here, we identified different opportunities around 3 critical and unique parts:
+From here, we identified different opportunities around three critical parts of the car buying journey:

 • Experiencing the vehicle